 In order to know what you’re going to design, you need to establish who you’re going to be communicating and servicing to.
 Let’s say your construction equipment company has branded themselves on their incredibly down to earth customer service, and eco-friendly values.
 This has lead to project managers reaching out to hire equipment to level and build their new 20 acre hydroponic farm, or Australia’s newest and biggest green energy farm.
 Whatever the project may be, you want more clients like this, and need to know where to find them.

-At this point you’re probably going to have your brand design work done.
+At this point you’re probably going to have your brand identity design work done.
 This does not start and finish with a logo.
 As we’ve established there is so much more that feeds into your brand.
 As for the visual representation of your brand you’re going to be looking at a few essentials:

 - Logo & Logo Type